A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

-The other common symptom to diagnose and follow up during the therapy and treatment phase of the MS patients is their reaction time against the intentionally provided external stimulation~\citep{Saito_2014, Hoang_2016}.
+The other common symptom to diagnose and follow up during the therapy and treatment phase of MS patients is their reaction time against the intentionally provided external stimulation \cite{Saito_2014, Hoang_2016}.
 Basically, the reaction time is the period that elapses from the start time of the stimulus and the time interval from which the response begins.
-The reaction time is often used to assess the sensory-based motor disorders and also indicates the severity of the balance disorder.
-In particular, MS patient takes 1.5 times longer time to stabilize the posture and reaches safer condition in a longer period than their healthy pair, which causes inevitable falling~\citep{Cattaneo_2014}.
+In particular, MS patients take 1.5 times longer time to stabilize their posture and reach a safer state in a longer period than their healthy pair, which leads to inevitable falling \cite{Cattaneo_2014}.
 As the longer reaction time is an indication of the loss of balance control, MS disease severity is evaluated and treated as a means of patients' efforts to perturbations.
-Along these lines, some research groups~\citep{Tajali_2018} have focused on the APA capability of the patients.
-In this particular, they conducted human-subject experiments on fallers and non-fallers MS patients and observe electromyography(EMG) activity of their leg muscles and distribution of center of pressure.
-The experimental evaluation reveals that the MS patients with fall history had weaker electrical activity, and accordingly required long reaction time to restore their balance by means of APA.
-The efficacy of the rehabilitation on MS patients was also proved with a task-based evaluation.
-In this study~\citep{Lee_2015}, distortion of their center of mass (CoM) measured by means of the platform where the patients stood on and the EMG activity levels were evaluated while the patients were catching thrown ball randomly.
-After regular training, patients were able to keep their CoM in the close vicinity of the equilibrium point and regain their balance ability.
-Findings from this study provide a background for the development of perturbation-based rehabilitation programs to improve balance and prevent falling in patients.
+Along these lines, some research groups \cite{Tajali_2018} have focused on the APAs capability of the patients.
+In this particular, they conducted human-subject experiments on fallers and non-fallers MS patients and observed EMG activity of their leg muscles, pressure distribution, and CoM.
+The experimental evaluation reveals that MS patients with a history of fall had weaker electrical activity and, as a result, a longer reaction time to regain balance with postural adjustment.